London Business School

 London Business School (LBS) is a business school and a constituent college of the federal University of London.
 LBS was founded in 1964 and awards post-graduate degrees (Master's degrees in management and finance, MBA and PhD).
 Its motto is "To have a profound impact on the way the world does business".
-LBS is consistently ranked amongst the world's best business schools.

-The main campus is located at Sussex Place in London, adjacent to Regent's Park.
-In 2012, the school acquired the Marylebone Town Hall and spent £60 million to refurbish it with the objective of expanding its teaching facilities by 70% - the new building is called The Sammy Ofer Centre.
-In 2017, it was announced that LBS had also acquired the site of the Royal College of Obstetricians and Gynaecologists, who vacated the building in November 2019.

-LBS has a secondary campus in Dubai that is dedicated to Executive Education and the Dubai EMBA.
+London Business School's main campus is located at Sussex Place in London, adjacent to Regent's Park.
+In 2012, it expanded its teaching facilities by 70% by acquiring the Marylebone Town Hall (now The Sammy Ofer Centre), and in 2017 the neighboring Royal College of Obstetricians and Gynaecologists.
+LBS has a secondary campus in Dubai that is dedicated to the Dubai EMBA and Executive Education.

 History

 Foundation

 London Business School was founded in 1964 under the name of the London Graduate School of Business Studies', with Dr. Arthur Earle as Dean.
 In 1965, the school was registered as a company and was designated by the University of London as an institution having recognised teachers.
 In 1966, the first Executive Development Programme was launched, followed by the Senior Executive Programme.
 The same year, a full-time MSc degree was also launched, with Sheila Cross enrolling as the School's first female student.
 In 1968, the School inaugurated the Sloan Fellowship MSc programme, which was the first one outside of the US.
 17 students were enrolled and the programme was funded by the Alfred P. Sloan foundation.
 The first doctoral programme was established in 1969 and in 1970 Her Majesty Queen Elizabeth II opened the School's Regent's Park campus.
 The first PhD was awarded in 1974, and that year women made up over 15% of the student body for the first time.
 In 1983, the first part-time MBA programme was held under the direction of Sir Andrew Likierman, a former Dean of the School.
 In 1986, the school officially became the London Business School and was incorporated by Royal Charter, which gave LBS the right to confer and grant degrees.
 In 1992, the School was given the Queen's Award for Export in recognition of providing educational services to managers and companies worldwide.
 The following year, the school started its first Masters in Finance programme and in 2001, the EMBA-Global degree programme in partnership with the Columbia Business School.